hollance/hollance/README.md

 I am an audio programming enthusiast who is currently **looking for work** in the field of audio software.
 (Remote, preferably on a freelance basis.)

+Most recently I've been employed as a machine learning engineer and as an iOS developer.
+These days I mostly write C++ audio code.
+I've been professionally active as a software developer since the mid 1990s.

-Previously I've been employed as a machine learning engineer, a freelance iOS developer, and much more.
-I have also written and co-written a number of books and have published my own apps and games.
+I have also written and co-written a number of books (most notably *The iOS Apprentice* and *Core ML Survival Guide*) and have published my own apps and games as an indie developer.

 - [My audio programming blog](https://audiodev.blog)
 - [My machine learning blog](https://machinethink.net)